 Telehealth - What you need to know

-The unprecedented COVID-19 public health crisis has fundamentally changed the way general practices provide primary health care overnight.
-With the number of confirmed COVID-19 cases rising daily, the Australian Government announced on 30th March 2020 that it would extend telehealth services to all patients, while also advising doctors to restrict face-to-face consults to help slow the spread.
+The COVID-19 public health crisis fundamentally changed the way general practices provide primary health care overnight.
+With the increased number of confirmed COVID-19 cases, the Australian Government announced on 30th March 2020 that it would extend telehealth services to all patients.
+Telehealth is now an on-going service available when booking an appointment with your doctor.

 We've put together a brief FAQ to help answer your questions.
 If you'd like any further information or clarification, please feel free to call your clinic.

 A telehealth appointment is essentially the same as a regular face-to-face appointment with your GP but is over the telephone.

 To arrange a telehealth appointment, simply book online or call the clinic as you would normally.
 At the time of your appointment, your GP will call you on the phone number you provided during the booking process – simple!

 All you need is your telephone and a quiet place to talk.